tanhuy998/context-js/README.md

 #### @Route.group vs @Route.prefix

-`@Route.prefix` is just the concaternation of the prefix and endpoint's path, each Controller class (a routing context) contains just only one prefix.
+`@Route.prefix` is just the concaternation of the prefix and the endpoint's path.
+One prefix is accepted per controller.
-On the other hand, a Controller Class (a routing context) can be declared with more than one group that each group has different constraints for specific purposes (such as testing).
+On the other hand, group can be various on a single controller.

-### Group Local Contraints
+### Group Local Contraint

-Local constraint is middlewares that applied to groups that are declared on a controller.
+Local constraint is middlewares that is registered on a controller.
 To add local constraint to a group, apply `@Middleware` on controller.

 ```js